anna-hehn/refoRest/README.md

 It includes transforming raster data into a plot-compatible format, supporting multiple visualization modes, enabling AOI overlays and providing flexible styling and export options.
-However, the function focuses on translating analytical outputs into spatially explicit representations that facilitate intuitive assessment of disturbance patterns, where different map types emphazise complementary aspects such as presence, spatial configuration and intensity.
-By priotizing larger patches the identification of dominant disturbance processess at the landscape scale is facilitated.
+However, the function focuses on translating analytical outputs into spatially explicit representations that facilitate intuitive assessment of disturbance patterns, where different map types emphasize complementary aspects such as presence, spatial configuration and intensity.
+By prioritizing larger patches the identification of dominant disturbance processes at the landscape scale is facilitated.

 ### Arguments